| | |

 Yes!

-If you do not want to go through the hassle of making simple syrup (but again, as the name says, simple syrup is simple!) you could use a few ounces of store bought cranberry juice to make this cranberry bourbon smash recipe rather than simple syrup.
+If you do not want to go through the hassle of making simple syrup (but again, as the name says, simple syrup is simple!), you could use a few ounces of store-bought cranberry juice to make this cranberry bourbon fizz.

 A note when it comes to cranberry juice: not all cranberry juice is created equal.
 I would recommend using unsweetened cranberry juice as opposed to cranberry juice cocktail (which could make this drink too sweet).